FUE vs DHI hair transplant: everything you need to know to make the right choice

 - Over-the-counter painkillers, such as ibuprofen, are usually sufficient to manage any discomfort.

-Assessing Realism and Success Rates
+Assessment of Realism and Success Rates

 Graft Regrowth Rate